 How long will it take to get my order?

 Prinfab sell stock and made-to-order items.
 The time it takes us to ship your order will depend on what you have ordered.
 An estimated shipping date is provided during checkout.

-- Orders containing a mixture of stock, fabric and products are shipped together once all items are complete.
+- Orders containing a mixture of stock, products and fabric are shipped together once all items are complete